David Pocock

 Personal Background and Values

-• David Pocock acknowledges his immigrant background from Zimbabwe and the contributions of immigrants to Australia.
+• David Pocock acknowledges his immigrant roots and the contributions of migrants to Australian society.

-• Grew up on a farm, instilling a love of nature and understanding of agriculture's significance.
+• Grew up on a farm, instilling a strong work ethic and appreciation for nature.

 Read Full Speech